cactusLabs/Mead/README.md

 ##Notes

+* 'Racking' is the process of moving the mead from one receptacle to another
+* 'Primary' refers to the initial period of fermentation
+* 'Secondary' refers to the following period of fermentation
+* 'Racking to secondary' is a misnomer, as the fermentation should enter secondary regardless of being racked or not... it is a chemical process independent of the vessel it is stored in

 ##Experiment #1:  Windmill Hill, Bristol, UK.
 Began 6 October 2020

 * 2 batches were made - a standard mead, and a second that followed standard mead recipe, but with additional raspberries and juice (see note below)